openstack-archive/fuel-docs/pages/release-notes/v5-0/019-new-features-501.rst

 such as log management and Health Checks on either a 5.0.1 environment or a 5.0 environment.
-See :ref:`upgrade-ug` for details and instructions.
+See `Upgrade from an Earlier Version <http://docs.mirantis.com/openstack/fuel/fuel-5.0/user-guide.html#upgrade-from-an-earlier-version>`_ for details and instructions.

 ..
 Note:: This only upgrades the Fuel Master Node.
    It does not patch or update the OpenStack environment.